renatompf/ember-project/README.md

 - `@PathParameter`: Binds a path parameter to a method argument.
 - `@QueryParameter`: Binds a query parameter to a method argument.
 - `@RequestBody`: Binds the request body to a method argument.
+- `@GlobalHandler`: Marks class as a global exception handler.
+- `@Handles`: Marks a method to handle a specific exception.

 ### Middleware
 Use `@WithMiddleware` to apply middleware globally or to specific routes.